johnaboucha/bubble-gum-cards-api/content/docs.md

 <h3 id="authentication">Authentication</h3>

 Bubble Gum Cards API is a free and open API.
 No authentication is required to query data using GET requests.
-No other HTTP methods are available.
+Other HTTP methods are not available.

 <h3 id="search">Search</h3>